TosbackCgusBridge-Bot/CGUs-versions/Ebaumsworld/Privacy Policy.md

 Sharing information with others Viumbe does not sell, rent or lease your personally identifiable information to third parties for any of their marketing purposes.

 Viumbe may share personally identifiable information with others in any of the following instances, or subject to your explicit consent:
-?
-When you use the Service, or when you take part in any content-related activity.
+• When you use the Service, or when you take part in any content-related activity.
 In these cases, the Service will share your information to the extent necessary to facilitate your use of the Service;
-?
-If Viumbe reasonably believes that you have breached the Service's Terms of Service, or abused your rights to use the Service, or performed any act or omission that Viumbe reasonably believes to be violating any applicable law, rules, or regulations.
+• If Viumbe reasonably believes that you have breached the Service's Terms of Service, or abused your rights to use the Service, or performed any act or omission that Viumbe reasonably believes to be violating any applicable law, rules, or regulations.
 Viumbe may share your information in these cases, with law enforcement and other competent authorities and with any third party, as may be required to handle any result of your wrongdoing;
-?
-If Viumbe is required, or reasonably believes that it is required by law and/or law enforcement agencies to share or disclose your information.
+• If Viumbe is required, or reasonably believes that it is required by law and/or law enforcement agencies to share or disclose your information.
-?
-In any case of dispute, or legal proceeding of any kind between you and Viumbe or between you and other users with respect to, or in relation with the Service.
+• In any case of dispute, or legal proceeding of any kind between you and Viumbe or between you and other users with respect to, or in relation with the Service.
-?
-To operate the Service and Viumbe?s services, to send messages, and to provide search results and links;
+• To operate the Service and Viumbe’s services, to send messages, and to provide search results and links;
-?
-In any case where Viumbe reasonably believes that sharing information is necessary to prevent imminent physical damage or damage to property;
+• In any case where Viumbe reasonably believes that sharing information is necessary to prevent imminent physical damage or damage to property;
-?
-If Viumbe organizes the operation of the Service within a different framework, or through another legal structure or entity, or if Viumbe is acquired by, or merged into or with another entity, provided however, that those entities agree to be bound by the provisions of this policy, with respective changes taken into consideration;
+• If Viumbe organizes the operation of the Service within a different framework, or through another legal structure or entity, or if Viumbe is acquired by, or merged into or with another entity, provided however, that those entities agree to be bound by the provisions of this policy, with respective changes taken into consideration;
-?
-Viumbe may also share personally identifiable information with companies or organizations connected, or affiliated with Viumbe, such as subsidiaries, sister-companies and parent companies, and other partners, with the express provision that their use of such information must comply with this policy.
+• Viumbe may also share personally identifiable information with companies or organizations connected, or affiliated with Viumbe, such as subsidiaries, sister-companies and parent companies, and other partners, with the express provision that their use of such information must comply with this policy.

 Choice Viumbe provides you with an opportunity to opt-out of having your personally identifiable information used for certain purposes, when we ask for this information.